GolosChain/golos-reference/consensus/witness.md

-## Witness Tutorial
+## Witness

-This document serves as an introduction on how to become an actively block producing witness in in the GolosChain network.
+This document serves as an introduction on how to become an actively block producing witness in in the Golos network.

+In Golos, the witnesses' job is to collect transactions, bundle them into a block, sign the block and broadcast it to the network.
+They essentially are the block producers for the underlying consensus mechanism.

+For each successfully constructed block, a witness is payed in shares that are taken from the limited reserves pool at a rate that is defined by the shareholders by means of approval voting.

+Witnesses - are network participants guarantee the data is safely handled.
+So we will consider starting own witness node.

  Currently active public test network is `https://testnet.golos.io` with WebSocket endpoint on `wss://ws.testnet.golos.io` and replication (seed) endpoint on `seed.testnet.golos.io`.